 Students may apply to as many programs as they wish.
 They will need to rank all programs they apply to in order of preference.

 Who Decides Which Individuals Are Accepted to the Program?

-Each Dietetic Internship reviews its own applications and, like students, submits a priority listing of applicants to D & D Digital Systems, along with the number of positions they have to be filled.
+Each Dietetic Internship reviews its own applications and, like students, submits a priority listing of applicants to D & D Digital Systems, along with the number of positions they have to fill.
 Computer matching does not change the applicant's or program's selection process, so you will not be matched to a program whose name does not appear on your priority listing.